 Shmuel "Muli" Ben Zvi, Ph.D.
-Dr. Ben Zvi joined our Board of Directors on June 30, 2022.
-He currently serves on the Board of Directors of Bank Leumi, and serves on the credit, technology and strategy committees thereof.
-He also serves on the Board of Directors of Sol-Gel Technologies Ltd. (Nasdaq:SLGL), where he is a member of the audit and compensation committees, and on the Board of Directors of Vascular Biogenics Ltd. (Nasdaq:VBLT), where he also serves on the audit and compensation committees.
-From 2004 to 2014, Dr. Ben Zvi served in a number of managerial positions at Teva Pharmaceuticals Industries Ltd., the last two being Vice President, Strategy and Vice President, Finance.
-From 2000 to 2004, Dr. Ben Zvi was the financial advisor to the chief of general staff of the Israel Defense Forces and head of the Defense Ministry budget department.
-Dr. Ben Zvi holds a B.A. and an M.A., both Cum Laude, and a Ph.D. in economics, all from Tel-Aviv University, Israel.
+Dr. Ben Zvi joined our Board of Directors in June 2022.
+In November 2023, he was appointed to serve as the Chairman of the Board of Directors of Bank Leumi of Israel (TASE:LUMI).
+He joined Bank Leumi's Board of Directors in August 2015 and serves as the Chairman of the credit, technology and strategy committees thereof.
+He served on the Board of Directors of Vascular Biogenics Ltd. (NASDAQ:VBLT) from 2018 until its acquisition by Notable Labs, Inc. (NASDAQ:NTBL) in October 2023, and on the Board of Directors of Sol-Gel Technologies Ltd. (NASDAQ:SLGL), from February 2018 through November 2023.
+From 2004 through 2014, Dr. Ben Zvi served in a number of managerial positions at Teva Pharmaceutical Industries Ltd. (NYSE:TEVA; TASE:TEVA), the last two being Vice President, Strategy and Vice President, Finance.
+From 2000 to 2004, Dr. Ben Zvi was the financial advisor to the chief of general staff of the Israeli Defense Forces and head of the Israeli Defense Ministry budget department.
+Dr. Ben Zvi holds a B.A. and an M.A., both Cum Laude, and a Ph.D. in economics, all from the Tel Aviv University, Israel.
 He also participated in the Harvard Business School Advanced Management Program (AMP) and in National Security & Political Science programs at the National Security College, Israel and Haifa University, Israel.
-Dr. Ben Zvi performed post-doctoral studies in Economics at the Massachusetts Institute of Technology.
+Dr. Ben Zvi performed postdoctoral studies in Economics at the Massachusetts Institute of Technology.
 We believe Dr. Ben Zvi's qualifications to serve on our Board of Directors include his years of experience in the management of public Israeli companies, including life science companies, and in particular his experience in financial and investment matters and participation on audit committees.

 Pol F. Boudes, M.D.
 Dr. Boudes joined our Board of Directors in January 2020.
 He is a senior physician and chief medical officer with more than 25 years of experience in research and development, with a special emphasis on orphan drugs and translational medicine.
 In March 2020, Dr. Boudes was appointed Chief Medical Officer of Galectin Therapeutics Inc. (NASDAQ:GALT).
 He also serves as a research and development consultant.
-From April 2014 through October 2019, he served as the Chief Medical Officer of CymaBay Therapeutics, Inc. (Nasdaq:CBAY) where he led the development of treatments for rare liver diseases.
-Dr. Boudes was also Chief Medical Officer at Amicus Therapeutics Inc. (Nasdaq:FOLD) from 2009 to 2013 where he was instrumental in the development of migalastat (Galafold®) for the treatment of Fabry disease, as well as treatments for Pompe disease and Gaucher disease.
+From April 2014 through October 2019, he served as the Chief Medical Officer of CymaBay Therapeutics, Inc. (NASDAQ:CBAY) where he led the development of treatments for rare liver diseases.
+Dr. Boudes was also Chief Medical Officer at Amicus Therapeutics Inc. (NASDAQ:FOLD) from 2009 to 2013 where he was instrumental in the development of migalastat (Galafold[®]) for the treatment of Fabry disease, as well as treatments for Pompe disease and Gaucher disease.
 He has served in various roles at Berlex Laboratories (acquired by Bayer HealthCare Pharmaceuticals), Wyeth-Ayerst Research, Hoffmann-La Roche and Pasteur-Merieux Serums & Vaccines.
 Dr. Boudes holds an M.D. from the University of Aix-Marseilles, France and has specialized in Endocrinology and Metabolic Diseases, Internal Medicine, and Geriatric diseases.
 We believe Dr. Boudes' qualifications to serve on our Board of Directors include his vast experience and knowledge of the research and development of pharmaceuticals.